bedstitest/handin_02_changeBox/docs/Journal.md

 ### Display

+The display used the system.Console class to do must of this displaying.
+This resulted in quite a few funny situations, where diffrent parts of the system class, where not implemened the group members different operating systems.
+This in its self where pretty harmless, up on till the point where it was discovered that it was not only missing implementations, but allso diffrennt implementations  on the the OS's.

+The issuse was to confirm that the output from the display reached its intented locations.
+To do this the console output buffer was replaced with a stringWriter.
+The actions performed on the strign writer in the unix enviorment was perfectly fine. since the output of clear(), setCursorPosition() and other console methoed unrolled to nothing.
+Where on the windows, these calles on a strignWriter, resulted with a natAHandle exception.

+This made it really hard to discovered the issuses before they landed on jenkins.

+To fixit, an interface defining the used parts of the console class was created.
+This interface could then be used sustitute the problematic console metoeds and propertyes.
+On commit
 ### LogFile
 Since it is the logfile class' responsibility to create logs when the door unlocks and locks.
 The way to test this is to validate that the information being written into a file is the same as the data that is being expected.
 Some of the tests in LogFile therefore assert on whether or not the file is created properly and if the file isn't empty.